chooseaconduct/chooseaconduct.github.io/README.md

 ### Be Nice (Ruby Edition)

 ```
 Be Nice.
-Matz Is Nice And So We Are Nice (MINASWAN).
+Matz Is Nice, So We Are Nice.
+(MINSWAN)
 ```